with Eleanor Gates-Stuart

 My residency, Under the Surface at Scitech Rio Tinto Innovation Central was focused in Western Australia’s mining and minerals and the innovation involved in looking under the earth’s surface, working with research scientists at CSIRO minerals and Kalgoorlie Consolidated Gold Mines.
 Visualizing innovation was a crucial part of this research and the context of scientific brilliance as it places Australia at the cutting edge of global science.
 Under the Surface was commissioned by the Scitech Discovery Centre to explore ways in which art can help communicate science to non-scientists and scientists alike, particularly in this instance of the science museum.
 The installation was aimed at playful engagement allowing the audience to interact with the artwork by using their body gesture (hand movement) to control and explore the layers of context.
 Influenced by scientific innovation and with reference to historical artifacts, Under the Surface was a collaboration of knowledge and information sharing in bringing this artwork to completion.
 It explores complexity of technology in scientific and industrial innovation, repositories of information (both physical collection and electronic) through visual communication and interpretation through artworks.

 Figure 8.
 The Immersive Mesopelagic Performance Lab: Images Left to Right: Body Mapping – Bioluminescence, ‘Echo-Glocator’, Directional Sound Experiment, Oceanographic Data, IMPel Immersive Performance Lab, Deep Ocean Organisms, Experimenting with Smell, Spatial Awareness - Distance and Location.
 Supported by the Woods Hole Oceanographic Institution 2017.
+Image courtesy of the artist.

 In both StellrScope and Under the Surface the number of visitors to the installations were above 18,000, an audience far beyond what I have experience in an art gallery.
 Admittedly the context of the work is different than showing in the art space although the aims in the making of the work remain artistic.
 A distinctive surprise is the wear and tear on the works as the children certainly challenge the robustness of the installation and the interactivity of the work.
 Hopefully in this playfulness, the content was absorbed.